RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwAPI/CreateProcess.md

 This function is a standalone function and not a member of the wwAPI class.

 > Note this method **does not support re-routing StdOut to a file**.
 For that purpose use [CreateProcessEx](vfps://Topic/_1H30VQ01M).

+> Note: This is a static function not a class method